Sycamore Class – Years 3 & 4

 French

-This term in Fench we will be learning conversational language.
+This term in French we will be learning conversational language, as well as numbers and colours.

 PE